TITLE 32: ENERGY

 C) The names and telephone numbers of the authorized users, the authorized medical physicist and the Radiation Safety Officer to be contacted if the unit or console operates abnormally.

-b) A copy of the procedures required by subsection (a)(4) of this Section and the manufacturer's instruction manual must be physically located at the unit console.
+b) A copy of the procedures required by subsection (a)(4) and the manufacturer's instruction manual shall be physically located at the unit console.

 c) A licensee shall post instructions at the unit console to inform the operator of:

-1) The location of the procedures required by subsection (a)(4) of this Section; and
+1) The procedures located there as required by subsection (b); and

-d) A licensee shall provide instruction, initially and at least annually, to all individuals who operate the unit, as appropriate to the individual's assigned duties, in:
+2) Initially and at least annually, the licensee shall provide operational and safety instructions to all individuals who operate the unit at the facility, as appropriate to the individual's assigned duties, in:

-1) The procedures identified in subsection (a)(4) of this Section; and
+A) The procedures identified in subsection (a)(4); and

 e) A licensee shall ensure that operators, authorized medical physicists and authorized users participate in drills of the emergency procedures, initially and at least annually.

-g) A licensee shall maintain a record of safety instructions required by this Section for 5 years.
-The record must include a list of the topics covered, the date of the instruction, the names of the attendees and the names of the individuals who provided the instruction.
+f) A licensee shall retain a record of the instruction required by subsection (d).
+The record shall be retained for five years and include a list of the topics covered, the date of the instruction, the names of the attendees and the names of the individuals who provided instruction.

-i) A licensee shall maintain a copy of the record documenting results of the drills of emergency procedures required by subsection (e) of this Section for 5 years.
+h) A licensee shall maintain a copy of the record documenting results of the drills of emergency procedures required by subsection (e) for 5 years.